Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers

-\begin{theoremrep} Given a configuration $C$ and a pattern $\hat{P}$ such that $|\hat{P}| \leq 4$, Algorithm {\smpf} correctly solves {\tt UPF}$^*$ in at most $2(n-2)\lceil\frac{|\overline{q_1q_2}|}{\delta}\rceil+2$ epochs, with $\{q_1, q_2\}$ being the unique maximum distance pair, possibly created during the execution. \end{theoremrep} \begin{proof} Algorithm {\smpf} may require Procedure {\sepa} for one epoch in order to obtain $|Q|=|\hat{P}|$.
+\begin{proof} Algorithm {\smpf} may require Procedure {\sepa} for one epoch in order to obtain $|Q|=|\hat{P}|$.
 At most another epoch is consumed to achieve one unique maximum distance pair $\{q_1, q_2\}$.
 As long as $|Q|>|\hat{P}|$ or there are multiplicities not on pattern points, then, by Lemma~\ref{lem:qequalp}, at most $(n-2)\lceil\frac{|\overline{q_1q_2}|}{\delta}\rceil$ epochs to reach a configuration with a number of robot positions $|Q|=|\hat{P}|$ are required.
 Actually, the algorithm may alternate periods where $|Q|=|\hat{P}|$ with periods where $|Q|>|\hat{P}|$, still depending on whether there are multiplicities or not.
 Overall, by combining Lemmata~\ref{lem:qequalp} and~\ref{lem:invariantmaxdistance}, the algorithm requires at most $2(n-2)\lceil\frac{|\overline{q_1q_2}|}{\delta}\rceil$ to finalize the pattern.
-Hence, by summing up among all the possible stages of the algorithm, the claim holds.
+Hence, by summing up among all the possible stages of the algorithm, the claim holds. \end{proof}